icreated/webstore/README.md

 ## Installing / Getting started

+Run `npm install`.

+This will create the node_modules directory in your current directory (if one doesn’t exist yet) and will download packages to that directory.

 By default, Idempiere Webstore API REST endpoints are installed here:

 [http://localhost:8080/services/api/](http://localhost:8080/services/api/)

 Change constant `API_ENDPOINT` in `app/core/library.ts` if different

 ### Deploying / Publishing / Testing